amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 4. Refresh your tokens to ensure secure and continuous access to your Meraki resources.

 #### 1. Register your integration with Meraki
-To register your application, you must provide necessary details in the application registry.
+To register your application, you must provide the necessary details in the application registry.

 **Before you begin**:
 - Ensure you have Cisco.com credentials for accessing the application registry.